March 2015 saw series one of the latest adaptation of Poldark broadcast on BBC Television.

 Filming for the second series took place in Cornwall during Autumn 2015.
 Series two covered two books, Jeremy Poldark and Warleggan.
 Series 2 of Poldark was screened on BBC One from Sunday September 4th 2016 and ran for ten episodes.

-Filming for series three took place during Autumn 2016.
-This series will have nine or ten episodes and is due to be screened on BBC One starting June 2017.
-See the Series 3 Teaser Trailer below.
+Filming for season four took place during Autumn 2017.
+This series had eight episodes and was screened on BBC One starting 10th June 2018.

 West Wheal Owles

 Cornwall was the natural choice for many of the filming locations for the series.

 To take a self guided drive around all the Poldark filming locations in Cornwall visit our Poldark Trail

 The rugged Cornish coastline features prominently.
 The area of the north coast between Levant and Botallack on the Land's End peninsula including the Crowns engine houses perched precariously on the cliffs above the sea at Botallack.